zzj/RNASkim/README.md

 Now you can run the following command to find all sig-mer regions.

 ```
-GLOG_logtostderr=1  ./rs_index -transcript_fasta=clustered.fa -index_file=clustered_gene.fa.pb -num_threads 4
+GLOG_logtostderr=1  ./rs_index -transcript_fasta=clustered.fa -index_file=clustered_gene.fa.pb -rs_length=60 -num_threads 4
 ```
 A sig-mer region is a sequence that all k-mers from the region are sig-mers of the transcript cluster.
 (Check out the document for the GeneSignatures class at rnasigs.proto for more details).
-The clustered_gene.fa.pb contains the corresponding GeneSignatures class for every transcript cluster.
+The clustered\_gene.fa.pb contains the corresponding GeneSignatures class for every transcript cluster.
+Please make sure to use the same value for rs\_length for all executables.

 rs_select
 ---------